whoward/docs/markdown/reference/sauce-connect.md

 ### What firewall rules do I need?

 Sauce Connect needs to make outbound connections to saucelabs.com and \*.miso.saucelabs.com on port 443 for the REST API and the primary tunnel connection to the Sauce cloud.

+Verifying the SSL certificate in use may require an outbound connection on ports 443 and 80 to g.symcd.com.

-It can also optionally make these connections through a web proxy; see the `--proxy`, `--pac`, and `--proxy-tunnel` command line options.
+Sauce Connect can optionally make these connections through a web proxy; see the `--proxy`, `--pac`, and `--proxy-tunnel` command line options.

 ### I have verbose logging on, but I'm not seeing anything in stdout.
 What gives?